-2. In the left side of Settings window, click on “Default apps“.
+2. On the left side of the Settings window, you need to click on “Default apps“.

-3. Now, on the right hand side, under Choose default apps option, click and select “Outlook” from the drop-down menu.
+3. Under Choose default apps option, click and select “Outlook” from the drop-down menu.

 Your problem should be solved.
 Otherwise, go for the next fix.